Many people are in the habit of writing every day in a personal journal to keep track of behaviors to help them reflect and grow.

 Lessons Learned should not be a ceremonial meeting at the end of the project to check a box.

-Projects will be archived after they are completed which could ultimately result in organizations finding it hard to locate and take advantage of decentralized and project-specific Lessons Learned repositories.
+Projects will be archived after they are completed, which could ultimately result in organizations finding it hard to locate and take advantage of decentralized and project-specific Lessons Learned repositories.

-Our Customer Success Architects (CSAs) can develop workflows that can link project level Lessons Learned to the central Repository.
+Our Customer Success Architects (CSAs) can develop workflows that can link project-level Lessons Learned to the central Repository.

 The next step is to identify and log comments and recommendations that could be valuable for future projects.
+You can use various methods to gather this information systematically.

-Classification and Analyzation are crucial for Lessons Learned retrieval in future projects.
-Whoever is logging should apply upmost care to avoid the ‘garbage-in-garbage-out’ mistake.
+This analysis should produce clear recommendations and specific action items to guide future projects.
+Whoever is logging should apply the utmost care to avoid the ‘garbage-in-garbage-out’ mistake.
+Ensure every entry answers: